J-Siu/johnsiu.com/content/blog/hugo-front-matter-aliases-for-migration.md

 <!--more-->
 ### Background

-I have multiple posts about using mod_rewrite / redirect in various web servers to handle difference in base usr when migrating from one blog platform to another.
+I have multiple posts about using mod_rewrite / redirect in various web servers to handle difference in base url when migrating from one blog platform to another.
 Following are a few examples:

 From|URL|To|URL|Http Server|Rules
 ---|---|---|---|---|---